my-yangj/freeipa-local-prov/README.md

   - nextflow
     local job is dispatched with nextflow pipeline (use podman rootless or docker container);

-3. job dispatch
+3. work flow
-  - user connected to the terminal server (terminal service container run inside cluster)
+  - user connects to the terminal server (terminal service container)
-  - user run their job through nf pipeline at local node, which creates more containers
+  - user runs their job through nf pipeline at local node, which creates more containers
-  - user submit their job/pipeline through jenkins and jenkins distribute the jobs to more nodes
+  - or user submits their job/pipeline into jenkins which delivers jobs to cluster